-The early realistic period in Kryvolap’s artworks ended quickly, however.
-For example, the portraits he created did not work out.
-Painting landscapes with still lifes in the Impressionist style was also not what he had his heart set on.
-However, the landscapes made it possible for the artist to find out the relationship between him and color.
+Kryvolap’s creative wanderings began in 1976 – the year when he graduated from the Kyiv Art Institute – and lasted for many years.
+The early realistic period in Kryvolap’s artworks ended quickly.
+However, for example, the portraits he created did not get much attention.
+Painting landscapes and still lifes in the Impressionist style was also not what he had his heart set on.
+However, the landscapes made it possible for the artist to find his relationship with color.
 He later noted that it was a rather complex and lingering process.

-“I studied color all my life.
+I studied color all my life.
 Studied a lot, and wrote many sketches.
 I studied the gray day and its nuances, the sun with its transitions – from yellow to red and almost crimson.
 I’ve been experimenting with color for 20 years.
 The purpose of the experiments is the full power of color, its sound fully.
 Than the color is more open, the stronger emotion is.
 Here you are sitting in a gray room – it’s a feeling, and imagine that the room is bright blue or bright red.
 This has a tremendous effect on emotional state, on perception.
 I create paintings in the formats that are most effective in terms of color and its emotional impact.
 I create such a spot of color that it tightens, has the maximum effect on the viewer.
-A small painting can look just like a 3-meter painting because the color is a function.”– Anatoliy Kryvolap, interview in delo.ua.
+A small painting can look just like a 3-meter painting because the color is a function.

 In the early 2000s, Kryvolap returned to landscapes, but this time with his own unique voice in the project named The Ukrainian Motive.
 Small, sometimes inconspicuous details added to the combination of colors that provoke emotions.
 They seem to attach the paintings to reality, emphasizing everything you have experienced while contemplating if the painting is real.

 At the same time, Kryvolap was working on a project named Horse.
 This was a series of bright, one-color paintings of silhouettes of horses.
-In 2013, the canvas Horse, Evening was sold for 186,000 dollars at an auction at Phillips in London.
+In 2013, the canvas Horse, Evening was sold for $186,000 at an auction at Phillips in London.
 As a result, this work became the artist’s calling card.

 In total, from 2010 to 2018, 19 paintings by Kryvolap worth $800,000 were bought at auctions.

-Anatoliy Kryvolap can be called an uncompromising artist.
+Kryvolap can be called an uncompromising artist.
 He never painted to order, believing that the artist should not give up his own ideas to please anyone.
 For example, even when he started painting the walls in the church in the village of Lypivka, near Kyiv, he did not want to neglect the inherent style of his artworks’ radical color combinations, although such a palette is not typical for the traditions of church frescoes.